KiandaBPM/KiandaBPM.github.io/getting-started.md

 ![1567959984718](images/get-started-setup.png)

-1. Define your brand colours and  logos under look and feel
+1. Define your brand colours and  logos under look and feel.
-2. Apply a design style to your workspace Login page
+2. Apply a design style to your workspace Login page.
-3. Define your regional settings and time-zone
+3. Define your regional settings and time-zone.
-4. Configure the mobile app (PWA) settings
+4. Configure the mobile app (PWA) settings.

 > On completion of this guide, you will get a fully customised digital process workspace at https://&lt;businessName&gt;.kianda.com ready for you and your co-workers to use.
 >